Police claims 'will be investigated'

 Speaking at an SPA board meeting on Wednesday morning, Ms Deacon said she wanted to give an "absolute assurance" that any allegations of misconduct or corruption would be "properly looked at".

+Any such claims would be referred to the Police Investigations and Review Commissioner.

-And she said the board had now received a "full written response and assurances that those largely historical issues" that were highlighted in the documentary had been "dealt with".
+Ms Deacon said the board had now received a "full written response and assurances that those largely historical issues" that were highlighted in the documentary had been "dealt with".

 Ms Deacon also said the police should in future share its examinations of any "matters of significant concern such as this" with the SPA, adding: "And we in turn will also examine such matters when they arise".

-However, Deacon said it was "utterly irresponsible" and "absolutely unsubstantiated in terms of the evidence" to suggest that Police Scotland was "somehow in crisis".
+However, Ms Deacon said it was "utterly irresponsible" and "absolutely unsubstantiated in terms of the evidence" to suggest that Police Scotland was "somehow in crisis".

 She added: "We have a good, strong police service its a police service that we can be very, very proud of.